Allegheny-Computer-Science-203-F2023/course-assessment-fall-2023/README.md

 at which the overall assessment was submitted.
 - **Technical Development**: This score is a composite of an individual student's score for technical development and the overall score that the team has earned for technical development articles published on the course web site.
 An individual student's work contributes to 70% of this score and the overall team score contributes to the remaining 30% of this score.
 Both of these scores consider only those assessments recorded up to the week prior to the one at which the overall assessment was submitted.
+- **Project Development**: All interim reports of this score represent an individual's contribution to the long-term software engineering projects.
+As explained on the course syllabus, the final reports of this score will also factor in whether or not the entire team of students completed, in a timely fashion, a high-quality project that meets all of the stated requirements.